 – Hannah

 I only picked the subjects that I liked and would nicely lead to the A levels I wanted to do.
 If you’re undecided about the future (which is absolutely fine, it’s still early days), keep your options varied.
 Many places prefer a language, a humanities and a technical subject.
 It’s also important to remember that you shouldn’t force yourself to do something you won’t enjoy or aren’t good at.
-I sucked at Humanities so didn’t take any.
+I sucked at Humanities, so I didn’t take any.
 I think this was a good decision as I had fewer exams and had more time to revise for my other subjects.

 – Dyuti